adamolko/ds_practical/README.md

 Explicit detection of concept drifts in small time series data, with subsequent incorporation into forecasting routines.

 ## Artificial Time Series
+Random time series according to those models described in the Report can be generated through the functions in [create_simdata.py](create_simdata.py).
+Additionally to sudden drifts, there is also the option to generate data with incremental drifts.

 ## Drift detection